 Moving out of your home is bittersweet.
 You want your new retirement home to be as comfortable as possible.
-Be sure to look at various housing options available, like apartments or cottages.
+Be sure to look at various housing options available, like independent senior living apartments or cottages.
 Are the residences comfortable?
 Can you bring your own furnishings and decorations?
 Is it the right amount of space?
 Is there enough storage?
 Does the layout suit your lifestyle and activities?
 Can you picture yourself living there?

 One important thing to consider when choosing a retirement community is the security measures in place.
 You should feel safe to enjoy activities and take walks without worry.
 Is there a check-in area for visitors?
-What about security cameras, security lighting, emergency response systems, and most importantly, a nearby emergency room?
+What about security cameras, security lighting, emergency response systems, and, most importantly, a nearby emergency room?

 Recreation is vital whether you’re a serial hobbyist or not.
 It gives you something to look forward to as well as new activities to try.
-Not only are social activities fun, but community life is also an excellent opportunity to make new friends.
+Not only are social activities fun, but retirement community life is also an excellent opportunity to make new friends.
 Ask to speak with residents and learn more about the activity schedule.
-Also, take a look at what recreational amenities are available on-campus such as a woodshop, fitness center, library, and craft areas.
+Also, take a look at what recreational amenities are available on campus such as a woodshop, fitness center, library, and craft areas.

-7. Lifestyle and culture
+7. Lifestyle and Culture

 You want to live somewhere that lets you live your best life.
 Ensure your retirement community is close to nearby activities, beauty salons, libraries, shopping, continuing education opportunities, entertainment, cultural events, and more.
 If you have pets, want to grill outside, plant a small garden, or need someone to live with you long-term, make sure you are aware of any restrictions or rules.

-8. Food, dining, and socialization
+8. Food, Dining, and Socialization

 9. Levels of Care Offered

 Some senior living communities offer various services and levels of care as residents’ needs change, others may only offer one level of living.
 Communities offering multiple levels of care are often referred to as life plan communities or continuing care retirement communities.
 Independent residential living offers apartments and cottages for like-aged individuals.
-Personal care facilities provide additional services and levels of care to seniors who need more assistance with activities of daily living like meals, showering and reminders.
-Memory care is designed to assist seniors that are challenged by memory loss.
-Healthcare Centers offer skilled nursing for short-term rehabilitation or long-term care.
+Personal care facilities provide additional services and levels of care to seniors who need more assistance with activities of daily living like meals, showering, and reminders.
+Memory care is designed to assist seniors who are challenged by memory loss.
+Healthcare Centers offer skilled nursing care services for short-term rehabilitation or long-term care.
 You or your loved one may not need additional levels of care right now, but knowing that option is available in the future can help alleviate future worries.

 When looking at the levels of care offered, make sure to ask if that community accepts Medicare, Medicaid, supplemental Medicare plans, and long-term care insurance.

-10. Cost and value of a retirement community
+10. Cost and Value of a Retirement Community

 Where You Choose to Live Matters